benbrenson/isar/doc/user_manual.md

  - `BOOTP_SEC_NUM` - Number of the secondary boot partition.
 This will set the secondary boot partition on the first boot by uboot.
  - `ROOTP_PRIM_NUM` - Interface for the primary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
 This variable is also used to detect the partition which should be updated.
 So when for example the /dev/mmcblk0p1 device is used, `ROOTP_PRIM_NUM` has to be set to 1.
  - `ROOTP_SEC_NUM` - Interface for the secondary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
 This variable is also used to detect the partition which should be updated.
 So when for example the /dev/mmcblk0p1 device is used, `ROOTP_PRIM_NUM` has to be set to 1.
+ - `RECOVERY_BOOTPART_NUM` - Set the partition where the recovery files reside.

 Below is an example of machine configuration file for `NanoPi-Neo` board: